zsebahar/Pencil-Durability/README.md

 To run the tests, the solution must first be downloaded and unzipped.
 Once unzipped, navigate to Pencil-Durability-master\Pencil-Durability-master\Pencil Durability Kata

-Once you are navigated to this directory, run the following command to build the solution dotnet build
+Once you are navigated to this directory, run the following command to build the solution: dotnet build

-After a successful build, run the following command dotnet test "Pencil Durability Kata\Pencil Durability Kata.csproj"
+After a successful build, run the following command: dotnet test "Pencil Durability Kata\Pencil Durability Kata.csproj"

 This will run all the tests within the solution and output the number of tests that passed, failed, and skipped